I. Transfer Of Shares

 No. There can be only one registered address for one folio.

-Q.3 If the shares are dematerialzed, what is the procedure for change of address?
+Q.3 If the shares are dematerialised, what is the procedure for change of address?

-Since your DP maintains the records of your dematerialized shares, you have to approach your DP to effect any change in your address.
+Since your DP maintains the records of your dematerialised shares, you have to approach your DP to effect any change in your address.

 Q.1 I have not received my dividend.
 What action do I take?